pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

         console.log('Dismissed toast');
       });

-      this.nav.present(toast);
+      this.nav.present(toast); /**Add this line*/
     }

 ```
-If we receive a key from firebase create a new toast and present it.
+If we receive a key from Firebase, we'll create a new toast and present it.
 Once dissmised we will remove the page from the stack.

-Ionic2's routing works like a stack you push on new views and you pop off old ones.
+Ionic 2's routing works like a stack; you push on new views and you pop off old ones.

-Home (push)=> New Todo (push)=> otherView <= user sees, but the other views are still there.
-When the user hits the back button the top state pops off of the stack.
+**Home (push) => New Todo (push) => otherView <= user sees, but the other views are still there. **

+When the user hits the back button, the top state pops off of the stack.

-Home (push)=> New Todo <=(pop) <= user sees.
+**Home (push) => New Todo (pop) <= user sees.**

-Once we make our todos we will want to see them in our list view right?
+Once we make our todos, we will want to see them in our list-view right?
 Lets do that now.

 ### Listing the todos

-Instead of generating a new page for the list we are going to use the already generated home page.
-This way as soon as a user accesses the app they see their todos.
+Instead of generating a new page for the list, we are going to use the existing home page.
+This way, as soon as a user accesses the app, they see their todos.

 Like with the new page we are going to add the data service to the constructor.
-We are, also, going to add a subsciption to our todo observable so we will get updates as soon as they happen.
+We are also going to add a subsciption to our todo observable so we will get updates as soon as they happen.

 ```
 import {Component} from "@angular/core";